easybuilders/easybuild-docs/docs/easybuild-v5/deprecated-functionality.md

 ## GC3Pie as job backend {: #gc3pie-job-backend }

 The use of the GC3Pie job backend is deprecated.
-Those generating jobs from EasyBuild should use one of the other available backends instead, such as Slurm or PBS Python.
+Those [generating jobs][submitting_jobs] from EasyBuild should use one of the other available backends instead, such as Slurm or PBS Python.

 ---